 We favor meat, fish and poultry if we are omnivorous.
 If you don't eat it, then take grains and legumes.
 Proteins are a building block of the tissues and organs of our body, making them essential for rebuilding healthy cells.
 They are essential for us because our organism does not know how to make them from other nutrients.
 The only way to get protein into our body is to eat.

-Non-exhaustive list of protein-rich foods:
+Non-exhaustive list of foods rich in protein:

 Animals: eggs, white meat, red meat, fish and seafood, lean meats (watch out for salt), cheeses and dairy products.